-Gum disease—also called periodontal disease, gingivitis and periodontitis—is an infection of the tissues and bone that support your teeth, and it’s something we see often at our Gilbert dental clinic.
+Gum disease—also called periodontal disease, gingivitis and periodontitis—is an infection of the tissues and bone that support your teeth, and it’s something we see often at our Mesa dental clinic.

 Gum disease is caused by plaque, a sticky film of bacteria that forms on your teeth when you go too long without brushing.
 Plaque constantly forms on our teeth, but is removed with good oral hygiene—this is the best way to prevent gum disease.
 If plaque is not removed, it can harden into tartar or calculus.
 Once tartar forms, it’s much more difficult to remove and can only be removed by a dental professional.